Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/schedules/week-at-a-glance.md

 - Attend the in-person classroom session in Alden Hall
 - Give a demonstration of your laboratory assignment and/or web design portfolio
-- Work on the laboratory assignment from the previous week
+- Work on the current practical assignment assigned last week on Friday
-- Work on the practical assignment assignment for this week
+- Work on the past laboratory assignment assigned on Tuesday of last week

 #### Team B

 - *Do not* attend the in-person classroom session in Alden Hall
-- Work on the practical assignment from the previous week
+- Work on the current practical assignment assigned last week on Friday
-- Work on the laboratory assignment from the previous week
+- Work on the past laboratory assignment assigned on Tuesday of this week

 ### Remote Laboratory Session 3:00 PM - 4:50 PM